-authorized to bind the Contractor.
-The additional co ppies may bear photocopied signatures.
-Submission of Final Invoice invoice number(s), in th entered into between the State of California Department of Health hereby Contractor does acknowledge that final payment has been requested via the amount(s) of \$ and dated the blocks and attach a list of invoice numbers, dollar amounts and invoice Release of all Obligations t specified in the invoice number(s) referenced above, the Contractor does agents and employees of and from any and all liabilities, obligations, bove referenced contract.
-Repayments Due to Audit Exceptions / Rec ord Retention expenses authorized for reimbursement does not guarantee final at the amount of any sustained audit exceptions resulting from any refunded to the State.
-All expense and accounting records related to the a less than three years beyond the date of final payments. bove referenced contract must be maintained for audit purposes for no ent, unless a longer term is stated in said contract.
-Recycled Product Use Certification alty of perjury that a percentage (0% to 100%) of the materials, goods, ince of the above referenced contract meets or exceeds the minimum of Contract Code Sections 12161 and 12200.
-Reminder to Return State Equipment/Prope (Applies only if equipment was provided by DHS or purcha contract) for use in connection with another DHS ag ossession of State equipment (as defined in the above referenced ireement, Contractor agrees to promptly initiate arrangements to account sense, if said equipment has not passed its useful life expectancy as Patents / Other Issues released as set forth above, that it will comply with a onnection with patent matters and with any claims that are not specifically all of the provisions contained in the above referenced contract, including, ation to the State and related to the defense or prosecution of litigation.
-Contractor's Legal Name (As on contract): County of San Mateo Signature of Contractor or Official Designee: Date: Printed Name/Title of Person Signing:
+Submission of Final Invoice (DHS) and the Contractor (identified below), the Contractinvoice number(s), in the an red into between the State of California Department of Health Services tor does acknowledge that final payment has been requested via nount(s) of \$ and dated cks and attach a list of invoice numbers, dollar amounts and invoice Release of all Obligations cified in the invoice number(s) referenced above, the Contractor does nts and employees of and from any and all liabilities, obligations, referenced contract.
+Repayments Due to Audit Exceptions / Record Retention nses authorized for reimbursement does not guarantee final amount of any sustained audit exceptions resulting from any ded to the State.
+All expense and accounting records related to the above less than three years beyond the date of final payment, to referenced contract must be maintained for audit purposes for no inless a longer term is stated in said contract.
+Recycled Product Use Certification f perjury that a percentage (0% to 100%) of the materials, goods, of the above referenced contract meets or exceeds the minimum ntract Code Sections 12161 and 12200.
+Reminder to Return State Equipment/Property (Applies only if equipment was provided by DHS or purchased to contract) for use in connection with another DHS agreen ssion of State equipment (as defined in the above referenced nent, Contractor agrees to promptly initiate arrangements to account e, if said equipment has not passed its useful life expectancy as Patents / Other Issues released as set forth above, that it will comply with all of ction with patent matters and with any claims that are not specifically the provisions contained in the above referenced contract, including to the State and related to the defense or prosecution of litigation.
+Contractor's Legal Name (As on contract): Sa n Mateo County Signature of Contractor or Official Designee: .
+Date: Printed Name/Title of Person Signing: